 Disturbance from Recreation

-The proposed recreation areas have a footprint that represents the total area within which land-based recreation could occur.
+The proposed recreation areas have a footprint that represents the total project area within which land-based recreation could occur.
 Although the entire recreation area footprints are included within the permanent habitat loss areas analyzed under Direct Effects, only approximately 15 percent of each footprint would experience a permanent loss of habitat as a result of the construction of facilities such as boat ramps, picnic areas, roads, restroom facilities, and campgrounds.
 The remainder of the acreage could experience indirect impacts of constructing the recreation facilities from activities such as hiking, camping in undesignated areas, firewood collection, fuelbreak and vegetation maintenance, and off-road vehicle or mountain bike use.
 These activities could result in additional loss or degradation of vernal pool branchiopod habitat and injury or mortality of individuals through crushing by humans, pets, or recreational vehicles.
 Including the entire recreation areas in the permanent disturbance footprint accounts for these ongoing impacts.

 Operation

-The Authority does not anticipate any operational effects of the Proposed Action on the federally listed vernal pool branchiopods (Conservancy fairy shrimp, vernal pool fairy shrimp, and vernal pool tadpole shrimp).
+Reclamation does not anticipate any operational effects of the Proposed Action on the federally listed vernal pool branchiopods (Conservancy fairy shrimp, vernal pool fairy shrimp, and vernal pool tadpole shrimp).

 General Conservation Measures and Avoidance and Minimization Measures